Commercial content | 18+ | T&C's Apply

 The Shrewsbury Town stadium layout features four main stands.
-These are the Roland Wycherley Stand, the West Stand, the South Stand and the North Stand.
+These are the East Stand, known as the Roland Wycherley Stand; the West Stand, also called the Bandera Stand; the South Stand, or the Salop Leisure Stand; and the North Stand, or DM Recruitment Stand.

 Shrewsbury Town had played at five stadiums previous to moving into New Meadow.
 These stadiums were the Racecourse Ground, Ambler’s Field, Sutton Lane, Barrack’s Ground and Gay Meadow, home to the club for almost 100 years.

 The majority of Shrewsbury Town supporters hail from the town of Shrewsbury and other parts of the county of Shropshire.
 There are a number of Shrewsbury Town supporters clubs up and down the country, including the Shrewsbury Town supporters trust, ShrewsTrust.

 The Shrewsbury Town owner is Roland Wycherley.
 Wycherley is also the chairman of the club and recently celebrated 20 years of chairmanship.

 Roland Wycherley had become chairman of Shrewsbury Town in 1996, previously holding the positions of Vice Chairman and Associate Director.

 Wycherley has invested a great deal of money in the club, although financial worries are still an issue for Shrewsbury Town Football Club.
 The chairman invested in the move to the club’s new stadium, New Meadow.